 Don’t prop your residual limb on pillows or blankets when you sit or lie down.
 Keep your residual limb flat, with your knee as straight as you can.

 If the amputation is above the knee, keep your residual limb close to the intact leg.
-Allowing it to move outward may make it difficult to walk with a prosthesis later.
+Allowing it to move outward may make it hard to walk with a prosthesis later.

 You need to keep the muscles in your residual limb strong and limber.
-Keep doing the exercises you were taught in the hospital.
+Work with your rehabilitation team to keep doing the exercises you were taught in the hospital.
 This will help prevent contracture.
 It also ensures that your intact limb and residual limb are strong and flexible.
 Both legs need to be strong to walk with a prosthesis.

 Even after the surgical wound has healed, your residual limb can still be swollen.
 Swelling must be reduced so your residual limb will fit into the socket of a prosthesis.
 This process is called “shaping” the residual limb.
-Your health care provider will prescribe a compression stocking to shape your residual limb.
-Remember:
+Your healthcare provider will prescribe a compression stocking to shape your residual limb.